Al Gore compares climate deniers to Uvalde law enforcement officers: ‘Nobody stepped forward’

 The nation's response to climate change is also not rational, he continued.

 Climate emergencies are unfolding in most parts of the world.
 Areas in North America, Europe, Africa and Asia are sweltering under extreme heat, with record-breaking temperatures baking regions of the world already grappling with wildfires and severe drought.
-And nearly 2,000 in Spain and Portugal have already been killed in this heat wave.
+Nearly 2,000 have already been killed in this heat wave in Spain and Portugal.

-As the United Kingdom set a new provision record of 104.5 degrees Fahrenheit this month, annihilating its previous high of 101.6F that was set only three years ago, wildfires and record heat in North Africa have devastated the country’s grain harvest.
+As the United Kingdom set a new provisional record of 104.5 degrees Fahrenheit this month, beating its previous high of 101.6F that was set only three years ago, wildfires and record heat in North Africa have devastated the country’s grain harvest.

 "Confronted with this global emergency, what we’re doing with our inaction, and failing to walk through the door, and stop the killing, is not typical of what we are capable of as human beings," said Gore, who created the 2006 Oscar-winning climate change documentary “An Inconvenient Truth."
 Recent extreme weather events “that are getting steadily worse and more severe are really beginning to change minds."